Welcome to Hicklam ...

 where love is always center stage.

 Now introducing the Center Stage Love Story Series!
 Set against the backdrop of scenic Hicklam, NY, this collection of stories takes place at The Edison Theater.
 While The Edison (and the town of Hicklam) are fictional, The Edison was inspired by the real-life Mac-Hadyn Theatre in Chatham, NY.
-If you are a fan of musical theatre, community theatre, and small business, please consider making a donation to the Mac-Hadyn's Bright Future Fund to help the curtain rise in 2021!
+If you are a fan of musical theatre, community theatre, and small business, please consider making a donation to the Mac-Hadyn's Bright Future Fund.

 2020 BookLife Prize